Search for nucleon decay via $p\rightarrow\nu\pi^{+}$ and $n\rightarrow\nu\pi^{0}$ in 0.484 Mton-year of Super-Kamiokande data: SEARCH METHOD

 \subsection{Systematic uncertainties}

 We consider additional uncertainties in physics models and detector systematics compared to the 2014 SK nucleon decay search.
 For nucleon decay, the uncertainty in the Fermi momentum is estimated using the ratio of nucleon momentum distributions from different models used in the atmospheric neutrino interactions, and the uncertainty in the correlated nucleon decay is set to 100\% as in the former analysis~\cite{PhysRevLett.115.121803}.
 For background-specific errors, we include contributions from atmospheric neutrino flux, neutrino interactions, and neutrino oscillation.
-Flux-related errors are evaluated based on uncertainties in the hadronic interactions and air density \cite{PhysRevD.75.043006}, and comparison between the HKKM model with others \cite{PhysRevD.70.023006,BATTISTONI2003269,BATTISTONI2003291}.
-Errors by the CCQE cross section are evaluated by comparing the Fermi-gas models \cite{SMITH1972605,PhysRevC.83.045501} and uncertainty in $M_{\mathrm{A}}^{\mathrm{QE}}$ used in the axial form factor.
-For single pion production, uncertainties in the Rein-Sehgal model \cite{REIN198179} and its comparison with the Hernandez model \cite{PhysRevD.76.033005} are mainly considered.
+Flux-related errors are evaluated based on uncertainties in the hadronic interactions and air density \cite{PhysRevD.75.043006}, and comparison between the Honda-Kajita-Kasahara-Midorikawa model with others \cite{PhysRevD.70.023006,BATTISTONI2003269,BATTISTONI2003291}.
+Errors by the CCQE cross section are evaluated by comparing the Fermi-gas models \cite{SMITH1972605,PhysRevC.83.045501} and by assigning an uncertainty to the axial-form-factor parameter $M_{\mathrm{A}}^{\mathrm{QE}}=(1.05\pm0.16)$ GeV/$c^{2}$.
+For single-pion production, uncertainties in the Rein-Sehgal model \cite{REIN198179} and its comparison with the Hernandez model \cite{PhysRevD.76.033005} are mainly considered.
 For NC events with hadron production, the uncertainty for contamination of charged-pion events with $\mu$-like events is set by 10\%.
-For both signal and background, uncertainties in nuclear effects on pion Final State Interaction (FSI) and Secondary Interaction (SI) are considered using 16 sets of the interaction probabilities in the NEUT cascade model which are representative for $1\sigma$ errors from a fit to external pion scattering data \cite{PhysRevD.91.072010}.
+For both signal and background, uncertainties in nuclear effects on pion final state interaction (FSI) and secondary interaction (SI) are considered using 16 sets of the interaction probabilities in the \texttt{NEUT} cascade model which are representative for $1\sigma$ errors from a fit to external pion scattering data \cite{PhysRevD.91.072010}.
 Among 16 sets, two conservative sets are chosen based on the variation of signal events, which give maximal and minimal interaction rates around the range of signal pion momentum.
 Uncertainties related to the physics models are common in each SK phase, except for the solar activity, which deals with the time variation of solar wind and its impact on atmospheric neutrino flux.
 The detector-dependent uncertainties related to performance in event reduction, event reconstruction, and calibrations are considered independent error sources for each SK phase.
 Details of physics model uncertainties for atmospheric neutrino and detector-dependent errors are described in Refs.~\cite{PhysRevD.97.072001,PhysRevD.109.072014}.